Auditing User Experience Design Maturity Models

 (If you want to know why this is interesting for me, just scroll down to the very bottom of the post; it’s more of a personal note.
 Sorry, I’ll get to the point soon— I just wanted to express why this is special for me.)

-Now, that I’ve gotten to teaching it a number of times; I wanted to legitimize it little by little.
+Now, that I’ve taught it a number of times; I wanted to legitimize it little by little.

 One common way that consultants use to “diagnose” and evaluate a team, when training, is a Maturity Model.

 If I’m not mistaken, this is rooted in Management Consulting, and then later on adopted by Digital Strategy and also, Design — to gauge an organization’s level of proficiency in applying a particular skill or practice.

 This gives organizations a quick guide or “cheat sheet” of attributes to aspire to — giving a clear path for growth in that field.

 I understand how it helps, which is why I wanted to find the one that was best fit for practicing User-Centered Design in the Philippines.